-A. \$100 Million allocated to respond to the public health emergency with respect to COVID- 19 and its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.
-The intention of these funding allocations will be to fund vaccine incentive programs, create programs to help small businesses, and provide direct assistance to nonprofits, travel, tourism, and hospitality industries.
+A. \$143.9 Million allocated to respond to the public health emergency with respect to COVID-19 and its negative economic impacts, including assistance to households, small businesses, and nonprofits, or aid to impacted industries such as tourism, travel, and hospitality.
+The intention of these funding allocations will be to fund vaccine incentive programs and other COVID-19 response needs, create programs to help small businesses, and provide direct assistance to nonprofits, travel, tourism, and hospitality industries.